AdaCore/gnatcoverage/testsuite/Qualif/Introduction/content.rst

 requirement and described together with it.
 Many requirements call for multiple testcases.
 As with requirements, sets of related testcases which share common grounds are composed and referred to as **Testcase Groups**.

+Throughout this document, tables introducing local sets of qualification artifacts are inserted to list items of interest at the point where the table appears.
+For example a table listing all the testcases and groups attached to a given requirement is always included within the testing strategy description for this requirement.
+Each line in such a table designates a particular testcase, requirement or group artifact, with an abbreviation denoting the kind of artifact in the first column - see the :ref:`abbrevs` section below for the list of abbrevations used.
+The second column on each line contains the artifact local name and the third column contains a short description of the artifact contents.

 At the top of the hierarchy, collections of high level requirement groups are collected in **Chapters** and **Subchapters**, typically per language and